AdiVaraha Kshetra

 Jnanadri

-Jnanadri is the name attained by the Ananda nilaya part of these hills for the reason that the devotees who visit these hills with great devotion attain the essential knowledge for ultimate Moksha.
+Jnanadri is the name attained by the Ananda Nilaya part of these hills for the reason that the devotees who visit these hills with great devotion attain the essential knowledge for ultimate Moksha.
 Once this mountain was full of gold.
 Hence this is called Kanakachala.

-This is the place of inexplicable bliss and eternal source of salvation.
+This is the place of inexplicable bliss and an eternal source of salvation.
 Hence this is called Anandadri.
 As Srinivasa Swami was served by Niladevi on this mountain back this is called Niladri.
 Once a Brahmin named Narayana did a great penance on this mountain.
 So this is called Narayanadri.

 Sumeru Sikharachala – Venkata Giri